epiliper/rumina/README.md

 if used, disables depth, coverage, and clustering reporting on output files.
 This can save up to several minutes per file when working with large BAM files.

 reports describe coverage and depth of output files using `bedtools genomecov` via `pybedtools`.
-UMI groups with the least and most reads, respectively, as well as the number of UMI groups surviving initial filtering, are also recorded.
+UMI groups with the least and most reads, respectively, as well as the number of UMI groups present before and after clustering, are also recorded.

 #### Todo